bit-cook/Vision-Zero/README.md

 conda activate vision-zero
 bash setup.sh

-# 3. Download a pre-trained model
+# 3. Download a Trained model
 # Choose from available models in the table below

 # 4. Start training or inference